 When to go to couples counseling?

-In the video below, Jamilah and Marcel discuss some pre-marital counseling questions that are vital to prepare for a successful and healthy marriage.
+In the video below, Jamilah and Marcel discuss some premarital counseling questions that are vital to prepare for a successful and healthy marriage.
 The questions range from background, marriage goals, responsibilities to finances, faith/religion, and children.
-Have a look:

-The more comfortable you and your partner are communicating and problem-solving, the more capable you will feel when dealing with issues in your marriage.
+The more comfortable you and your partner are at communicating and problem-solving, the more capable you will feel when dealing with issues in your marriage.

 Rachael Pace is a noted relationship writer associated with Marriage.com.
 She provides inspiration, support, and empowerment in the form of motivational articles and essays.
 Rachael enjoys studying the evolution of loving partnerships and is passionate about writing on them.
 She believes that everyone should make room for love in their lives and encourages couples to work on overcoming their challenges together.